 For these examples, we chose simpler designs that you can easily recreate yourself.
 What’s common in them is that they:

-- Use a simple white background, white text and only one font.
+- Use a simple white background, black text and only one font.
 This keeps the design minimal and coherent.
 If you follow along, it will be hard to mess it up.